LienM/recpack/doc/source/guides.create_algorithm.rst

 The ``forward`` method is also used to make recommendations at prediction time.

 ::
+    from typing import List

     import numpy as np
     from scipy.sparse import csr_matrix, lil_matrix
     import torch
     import torch.optim as optim
+    import torch.nn as nn

     from recpack.algorithms.base import TorchMLAlgorithm
     from recpack.algorithms.stopping_criterion import StoppingCriterion

     class MFModule(nn.Module):
         """MF torch module, encodes the embeddings and the forward functionality.